Model

 and measurements.
 This at a time when access to the clock was far easier than it is today

 due to security concerns.
-Movement equipped with Dennison (double three legged gravity)
+Movement equipped with Denison (double three legged gravity)

 escapement, one second pendulum (original is a two second).
 Three train, quarter chiming